 Regardless of the industry, the benefits of a paid social strategy are endless, from being able to reach people beyond your already engaged base, to delivering commercial gain.

 But for industries such as the fast-moving consumer goods sector, paid social can play a key role in helping to get the word out to consumers about new product releases, health-related benefits of said products and ultimately helping to place the brand ahead of its competitors.

 The demographics data you’ll receive from your paid campaigns can also help to lay the foundations of future marketing strategies to come.

 Creative social media profiling

-When working in-house, it can be easy to think just about a brand’s social media platforms as those are the accounts that consumers are following.
+When working in-house, it can be easy to think only about a brand’s social media platforms, as those are the accounts that consumers are following.
 But what about the personal social media profiles of those senior figures at your company?

-If you would like to find out more about how our specialist social media team could help deliver results for your vegan brand, get in touch with us today.
+If you’d like to find out more about how our specialist social media team could help deliver results for your vegan brand, get in touch with us today.